jundalisay/spblist/content/en/material/principles/part-6/chapter-01.md

 {{< img src="/graphics/physics/droplet.jpg" alt="Crystal Computers" >}}

-## Water Element / ConvertibleLayer
+## Water Element / Convertible Layer

 ### Nuclear Fusion

-Currently, prototype fusion reactors use magentic confinement which uses more electricity than the reactor generates.
+Currently, prototype fusion reactors use magnetic confinement which uses more electricity than the reactor generates.
 Our idea is to use anti-gravity to levitate and confine the plasma.

 {{< img src="/graphics/physics/reactor.jpg" alt="Descartes' Fusion Reactor" >}}